Red Sox down A's, take three-game series

-David Ortiz and Shane Victorino also drove in runs in the decisive fifth frame for Boston, which responded well after dropping last night's contest, 13-0.
+David Ortiz and Shane Victorino also drove in runs in the decisive fifth frame for Boston, which responded well after dropping Tuesday's contest, 13-0.
 Stephen Drew added two RBI.

 Jon Lester (4-0) remained perfect on the season despite walking six batters in 5 2/3 innings of work.
 He also allowed three runs and struck out five.

 "It's big to get a win right there," said Lester.
 "Offense picked me up after that three-run inning.
 They just kept doing a good job after that to score some more runs."

 Oakland was paced by Chris Young, who hit two home runs and drove in four of the team's five runs.
 Jed Lowrie went 3-for-5 with a run scored while Josh Donaldson had two hits and an RBI.

 "On a personal note I'm happy about the game," said Young.
 "But when you don't win you don't get the chance to enjoy it as much."